Congratulations on being accepted to Christendom College!

 You have taken the first step in becoming what our founder, Dr. Warren Carroll, called a “history-maker.”

 By pursuing and achieving admission here at Christendom you have distinguished yourself as someone who will not settle for mediocrity.
-Rather, you are eager for a challenge and want to attend an institution that will allow you to learn the Truth, live the Faith, and thrive.
+Rather, you are eager for a challenge and want to attend an academic institution that will help you learn the Truth, live the Faith, and thrive as Catholic.

-Christendom is committed to educating the whole person by offering a time-tested liberal arts education in a thoroughly Catholic campus culture.
+Christendom is committed to educating the whole person by offering a time-tested liberal arts education in an authentically and joyfully Catholic campus culture.
 For 45 years, we have been preparing students to go into the world and help re-Christianize the temporal order—fulfilling our motto “to restore all things in Christ.”

 This is no ordinary mission, and Christendom is no ordinary school.
 And that’s a great thing!
 You will experience this first-hand next August, should you choose to enroll—which we hope you will!

 We know selecting a college is a very big decision.
 If at any time I or another member of the Admissions Team can help in answering any questions or concerns, please do not hesitate to contact us.
 In the meantime, carefully review the next steps that we have detailed below.

-It is my sincere hope that you will join our Christendom family in August.
+It is my sincere hope that you will join the Crusader family.
 We are very excited to see the contributions you will make to Christendom and the world!

 Director of Admissions